One-on-One Peer Support

 Bright Pink’s PinkPal matches women ages 18-45 years old who are at increased or high risk of breast and ovarian cancer with another increased or high-risk woman who has had similar experiences.
 Our program is a unique resource for women looking for personalized mentoring as they assess their personal risk and develop strategies to prevent breast and ovarian cancer, or detect them early.

 “I just connected with my PinkPal today via e-mail and I can already tell it's going to be a huge support!
 Thank you Bright Pink!!!”

 How Do I Participate in PinkPal?

-After we review your questionnaire, our PinkPal administrator, a licensed clinical psychologist, will schedule a brief screening call to confirm your preferences and also ask you to sign a legal waiver acknowledging that PinkPals are not medical or mental health professionals.
+After we review your questionnaire, our PinkPal administrator, will schedule a brief screening call to confirm your preferences and also ask you to sign a legal waiver acknowledging that PinkPals are not medical or mental health professionals.
 Once these steps are complete your match will be made and you and your PinkPal will decide to communicate by phone, email, or meet in person if location allows – whatever works best for both of you.